-1. They update the existing Conflict of Interest section, by removing the existing language that prohibits the Council from having "an ownership interest, an employment interest, or a family interest" in a variety of matters.
-This section of the municipal code was adopted at least as early as 1987 and has not been revised since.
-In staff's opinion, this section is: (1) redundant because conflicts of interest are already adequately covered under state law and common law (see above); (2) more restrictive that state law and over-broad as it extends the conflict of interest to include a Council member's "wife, husband, son, daughter, father, mother, brother, or sister"; and (3) antiquated - making it difficult to understand/interpret.
-2. They add a new regulation concerning "Relevant Campaign Contributions" of more than \$500 from any "Interested Entity" accepted or received by councilmembers, a member of that councilmember's immediate family (includes spouse, children and spouse of any child), or an organization formed to support the candidacy of that councilmember.
-"Relevant Campaign Contribution" is defined as money, employment, goods, services, or objects with any intrinsic value, including without limitation, campaign contributions, loans, offsets to expenditures, contributions in-kind, and independent expenditures by Interested Entities on behalf of the candidacy of a City Council member, provided that such thing of value was received during the period of the Council members' most recent past term through the present.
-"Interested Entity" is defined as any individual person, organization, union, partnership, proprietorship, firm or corporation who is a petitioner; public objector; or agent or representative of a petitioner or public objector, concerning a matter pending before the City Council.
-Relevant Campaign Contributions made by an individual person who serves as an officer of any of the Interested Entities referenced above shall be considered as campaign contributions on behalf of said individual person as well as on behalf of the entity for which said individual person serves as an officer.
-Relevant Campaign Contributions made by individual officers shall be calculated cumulatively on behalf of the applicable Interested Entity.
-The ordinances also provide an opportunity to "cure" the conflict, by providing that the total amount of Relevant Campaign Contributions from an Interested Entity that are returned or reimbursed by a councilmember to the Interested Entity prior to the election date of the councilmembers' most recent past City of Naperville Mayoral or City Council election shall not be considered.
-There are two alternative ordinances for Council's consideration: OPTION 1 - Mandatory Disclosure & Recusal requires a councilmember who has accepted a Relevant Campaign Contribution of more than \$500 from an Interested Entity to: (1) publicly disclose having received said contribution when the matter is called on the Council agenda; and (2) recuse from voting on, or discussing, the matter.
-OPTION 2 - Mandatory Disclosure is the same as Option 1, except that the councilmember would only be required to publicly disclose having received said contribution when the matter is called on the Council agenda and would not be required to recuse from voting on, or discussing, the matter.
+1. It updates the existing Conflict of Interest section, by removing language that prohibits the Council from having "an ownership interest, an employment interest, or a family interest" in a variety of matters.
+This section of the Municipal Code was adopted at least as early as 1987 and has not been revised since.
+In staff's opinion, this section is: 1) redundant because conflicts of interest are already adequately covered under state law and common law (see above); 2) more restrictive that state law and over-broad as it extends the conflict of interest to include a councilmember's "wife, husband, son, daughter, father, mother, brother, or sister"; and 3) antiquated - making it difficult to understand/interpret.
+Staff recommends the Council adopt this "housekeeping / clean-up" portion of the ordinance regardless of whether the second mandatory disclosure portion, described below is adopted.
+2. It adds a new regulation concerning "Relevant Campaign Contributions" of more than \$500 from any "Interested Entity" accepted or received by a councilmember, a member of that councilmember's immediate family (includes spouse, children and spouse of any child), or an organization formed to support the candidacy of that councilmember.
+"Relevant Campaign Contribution" is defined as money, employment, goods, services, or objects with any intrinsic value, including without limitation, campaign contributions, loans, offsets to expenditures, contributions in-kind, and independent expenditures by Interested Entities on behalf of the candidacy of a councilmember as filed with and recorded by the Illinois State Board of Elections pursuant to the Illinois Campaign Disclosure Law, provided that such thing of value was received during the period of the councilmember's most recent past election Naperville Mayoral or City Council election campaign through the present.
+"Interested Entity" is defined as any individual person, organization, union, partnership, proprietorship, firm or corporation who is a petitioner; Public Participant; or agent or representative of a petitioner or Public Participant, concerning an agenda item pending before the City Council.
+Relevant Campaign Contributions made by an individual person who serves as officer of any of the interested entities referenced above shall be considered as campaign contributions on behalf of said individual person as well as on behalf of the entity for which said individual person serves as an officer.
+Relevant Campaign Contributions made by individual officers shall be calculated cumulatively on behalf of the applicable interested entity.
+The ordinance also provides an opportunity to "cure" the conflict, by providing that the total amount of Relevant Campaign Contributions from an Interested Entity that are returned or reimbursed by a councilmember to the Interested Entity prior to the election date of the councilmembers' most recent past City of Naperville Mayoral or City Council election shall not be considered.
+The proposed ordinance requires a councilmember who has accepted a Relevant Campaign Contribution of more than \$500 from an Interested Entity to publicly disclose having received said contribution when the matter is called on the Council agenda.
 Even though the councilmember would not be required to recuse, the councilmember may choose to voluntarily recuse to avoid the appearance of impropriety.
-FISCAL IMPACT: N/A
+Three changes have been made to the proposed ordinance since its first reading: